 Having a plan to be successful in any field of endeavor is highly recommended, but trading the forex or any other financial market without a plan is almost a sure recipe for failure.
 Having goals set in advance and knowing when to get out of a trade make up an important part of successful forex trading.
 Remember, a trade must be liquidated in order for a profit to be realized.
 Virtually every successful trader in the markets depends on some sort of plan or guidelines for their success.
 Here we’ll go through the basics of a forex trading plan, the advantages with one and the importance of keeping it.

-Advantages of Forex Trade Plans
+Advantages of Forex TradING Plans

-Having a trading plan before starting to trade is much like having a map before starting to travel.
+Having a forex trading plan before starting to trade is much like having a map before starting to travel.
 Would you take a trip without knowing how to get where you are going?
 Trading in the forex without a trading plan, even if you have experience trading in a demo account, can be a challenging experience once real money is on the line.